MMX Mineração: Superporto Sudeste

-The Superporto Sudeste is a mega private port terminal mixed-use, dedicated to the movement of iron ore, which is being built on the island of Madeira, in the municipality of Itaguai, in Rio de Janeiro state.
+The Superporto Sudeste is a mega private port terminal mixed-use, dedicated to the movement of iron ore, which is being built on the island of Madeira, in the municipality of Itaguaí, in Rio de Janeiro state.
 Strategically located, the Southeast Superport represents the shortest distance between the Iron Quadrangle in Minas Gerais and the sea.
 The construction of the project was initiated in July 2010 and is expected to begin operation in 2014.